elm-explorations/test/README.md

 1. Avoid importing your `Main` module.
 Most of your code belongs in other modules, so import those instead.
 1. Test your views using `Test.Html.Query`, `Test.Html.Selector`, and `Test.Html.Event`.
 1. There is currently no Elm solution for integration or end-to-end testing.
 Use tools from outside the Elm ecosystem such as [Capybara](https://www.rubydoc.info/github/teamcapybara/capybara) or [Cypress](https://www.cypress.io).

-## Upgrading
-### From 3.1.0
-Make sure you grab the latest versions of the test runner that you are using:
-* `npm update -g elm-test`
-* `elm install elm-community/html-test-runner`

-`Fuzz.frequency` now fails the test if the frequency is invalid, rather than return a `Result`.
-If you are using this function, you can remove your `Err` handling code.
-More likely you are using `Fuzz.frequencyOrCrash`, which you can replace with `Fuzz.frequency`.

-Instead of using `Test.filter` to avoid running tests, use `skip` and `only` (see above for documentation).

-We now forbid tests and suites to have descriptions that are blank, or that are identical across siblings or parents and children.
-If you get failures from this, rename your tests to be clearer about what they're testing.